kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 With the Skill, generated code becomes an intentional part of the investigation path.
 This converts a passive framework property into an active AI capability.

-## The Skill Can Prevent Editing Generated Output
+## The Skill Can Prevent Editing Generated Output { #skill-prevent-editing-generated }

 This sounds trivial but matters in automated workflows.